- ← Back

 One of the main causes of cerebral palsy is what we call a “hypoxic brain injury” during childbirth.
 This is where the baby’s brain gets starved of oxygen.
 Sometimes this cannot be prevented, or it is impossible to work out what has caused the baby to be injured.

 However, mistakes by doctors and midwives can lead to a child sustaining a hypoxic brain injury.
-Errors that can result in cerebral palsy medical negligence claims include:
+Errors that can result in cerebral palsy medical negligence claims include

 Our team helps many people and families who are affected by cerebral palsy.
 We’re no stranger to the complexities of the legal process, and will do everything we can to get the best possible outcome for your cerebral palsy compensation claim.

-Call us free today to see how we can help you understand your options on 0808 164 0808, or request a call back if you’d like one of our no-win, no-fee experts to call you.
+Or request a call back if you’d like one of our no-win, no-fee experts to call you

 We carry out many of our claims on a no win, no fee basis.
 This means there are no upfront costs for you and, provided that you have not misled or acted against the advice that we have given you, no financial risk to you – even if your claim is not successful.